scottyschup/ruby-curriculum/language-basics/iteration.md

 ## While loops

 The most primitive loop is the `while` loop.
-It repeats a block of code (not literally a Ruby block, just a section of code) repeatedly as long as a condition is true.
+It repeats a section of code repeatedly as long as a condition is true.
 For instance,
 ```ruby
 while true
   puts "Infinite loop!"
 end
 ```
 will spin round and around repeatedly, forever.
 Most loops eventually stop, however: